Rule V: Numerical Equivalents of Letter Grades

 - successfully complete at least 75 graded credits, or,

-- successfully complete at least 75 credits which are graded, required, or earned from a Legal Residency, The Legal Profession course or Moot Court, and otherwise have no more than 3 credits earned on an S/U or O/S/U basis.
+- successfully complete at least 75 credits which are graded, or earned from a Legal Residency, The Legal Profession course, DWS Mini-Series, or Moot Court, and otherwise have no more than 3 credits earned on an S/U or O/S/U basis.
 If it becomes necessary for the Dean to administratively convert a course to S/U after it has begun, those credits count toward the 75 in either case a or b above.

 - Honors designations are calculated at the conclusion of the sixth semester.
 JD Students meeting the qualifications who graduate in the January preceding or July following graduation, will be calculated with the May class.
 In all cases, no recognition of these honors designation will be made on the diploma or in any other way beyond entry upon the graduate’s transcript and/or a letter from the school.
 Students attending two or more semesters on a part-time basis are not eligible for honors.
 Honors may not be applied retroactively.
 (Amended by faculty 11/3/2011)